 Growing a Cutting Garden

 A cutting garden is a great way to have your own private source of bouquets to brighten the indoors.
-Danette Johnson, Hadley Practice Leader and professional flower farmer, will be the special guest and host for this month's discussion.
-Bring your experience and questions as we discuss growing and maintaining a cutting garden.
+Danette Johnson, Hadley Practice Leader and professional flower farmer, hosted this month's discussion where we discussed growing and maintaining a cutting garden.

 May 2, 2019